datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 ## 2D Numpy arrays

-Let's recreate the numpy arrays from the previous video.
+Well done, you legend.
+Let's now recreate the numpy arrays from the previous video.

 If you ask for the type of these arrays, Python tells you that they are numpy.ndarray. numpy dot tells you it's a type that was defined in the numpy package. ndarray stands for n-dimensional array.
 The arrays np_height and np_weight are one-dimensional arrays, but it's perfectly possible to create 2 dimensional, three dimensional, heck even seven dimensional arrays!
 Let's stick to 2 in this video though.